jameshodgson72/Credit-Card-Fraud/README.md

 Credit card fraud is when your credit card is stolen and used to make fraudulent purchases.
 Increasingly such fraud takes place electronically, i.e. your card details or electronic "signature" are mined and then used without the card being physically stolen or presented at stores.
 The fraudster can operate entirely remotely and use your card to pay for services or have goods delivered to pick-up points like Amazon lockers.

 Credit card fraud impacts on consumers and credit-card companies.
-For consumers it can mean your card it stopped so you can't use it until its replaced.
+For consumers it can mean your card is stopped so you can't use it until it's replaced.
 For credit card companies, they may have to pay the cost of the fraudulent transactions and/or pay the cost of extra measures or back office processes needed to mitigate fraud.

 ## Project aims